dmytryk28/udpipe-local-windows/README.md

 * HOST_PORT: the port on your host machine
 * TEXT: any text in the language for which you selected the UDPipe model

 The first request may take a few minutes as additional dependencies are installed into the container.
-Subsequent requests will be faster.
+Subsequent requests will work faster.

 ## Step 7
 You can work with your UDPipe server via [REST API](https://lindat.mff.cuni.cz/services/udpipe/api-reference.php) using localhost address and the chosen port.